10 Common Tax Mistakes That Could Cost You

 However, even though the rules are complex, most of the mistakes taxpayers make on their returns are fairly simple.
 Read on to see if your making one of these 10 common mistakes on your tax return.

 Here’s a list of the 10 most common tax mistakes and how to avoid them.

 1. Not filing on time

 The IRS estimates 20 percent of taxpayers wait until a week before the deadline to file their income tax returns.
 Unfortunately, waiting until the last minute can force some procrastinators to miss the deadline if they run into any problems while completing their forms.

-While filing for an extension will give you more time, you still need to pay any taxes owed by the original deadline, which is April 15, 2020 for tax year 2019.
+While filing for an extension will give you more time, you still need to pay any taxes owed by the original deadline, which is typically April 15, or the next business day if that falls on a weekend or holiday.

 If you don’t make the payments by the due date, the IRS will charge you interest.